Lame Ducks: Presidents, Amendments, and Sessions

 Lame duck is an elected official who is in office but whose successor has already been elected.
 He or she can also become a lame duck when facing retirement or the end of a term limit.
 The lame duck period is one of transition.

+Most people assume lame duck politicians have less power.
+They have less ability to negotiate because they can no longer give favors.
 They don't have as much dealmaking power since everyone knows they won't be coming back.

-Being a lame duck does give them an unusual source of power.
+But the status does confer a hidden power.
 They are no longer beholden to voters.
-That means they can make decisions that support their legacy despite the consequences.
-That can make them dangerous.
+They can make decisions that support their legacy despite the consequences.
+That unique status can sometimes make them dangerous.